 Bottom Line

-The different types of identity verification methods have their up and downsides.
+The different types of identity verification methods have their upsides and downsides.
 As a business, it is important that you adopt what works best for your business model and type of customer.
 However, financial institutions are encouraged to adopt the most secure, and in some cases, more than one identity verification method to curb money laundering activities.
+Ultimately, the question of what are the best identity verification methods depends on the balance between security, compliance, and user experience.

-See how 100+ leading companies use YV OS for KYC and AML screening of customers for compliance and real-time risk detection.
-Request a demo today.
+See how 100+ leading companies use youverify for KYC and AML screening of customers for compliance and real-time risk detection. book a demo today.